neuropsychology/Psycho.jl/docs/src/man/tutorials.md

 using GLM  # Import the package for fitting GLMs

 model = lm(@formula(y ~ Var1), data)
-report(model)
+report(model, std_coefs=false)
 ```
 ```
 We fitted a linear regression to predict y with Var1 (Formula: y ~ 1 + Var1).
 The model's explanatory power (R²) is of 0.09 (adj.
 R² = 0.08).
 The model's intercept is at -0.0.
 Within this model:
-  - Var1 is significant (β = 0.3, t(98) = 3.11, 95% [0.11; 0.49], p < .01)
+  - Var1 is significant (Coef = 0.3, t(98) = 3.11, 95% CI [0.11; 0.49], p < .01) and can be considered as small (Std.
+Coef = 0.3).
 ```

 Applying the `report()` function to a linear model returns the model's formula and a general index of the model's predictive performance (here, the normal and adjusted R²).
-It also reports all the parameters (the "effects" in psychology) and their characteristics: the coefficient (β), the statistic (the *t* value), degrees of freedom, the confidence interval and the *p* value.
+It also reports all the parameters (the "effects" in psychology) and their characteristics: the coefficient (*β*), the statistic (the *t* value), degrees of freedom, the confidence interval and the *p* value.
+It also returns, by default, the standardized coefficients (which in, in this case, the same as  the raw one as our data was generated standardized).
+It is used as an index of *effect size* and interpreted with rules of thumb (Cohen's (1988) by default).
 In our example, the regression coefficient of `Var1` is indeed the one that we specified (`0.3`): everything worked correctly.

 ## Fit a Multiple GLM